Categories

 <a href="#" class="primary-button" matomo-track="true" matomo-category="button" matomo-action="click" matomo-name="order now">Click to order now</a>

-The four attributes define the events:
+The following four attributes define the events:

 • matomo-track: true ~ element will be tracked, false ~ not tracked